Share this Article

-To accelerate your learning curve, Robbie Gendels, a senior loan officer in the New York City office of National Cooperative Bank, rounds up 12 of the most frequent questions she hears from co-op and condo buyers.
+To accelerate your learning curve, Brittney Baldwin, vice president of National Cooperative Bank, rounds up 12 of the most frequent questions she hears from co-op and condo buyers.

 1. What’s the difference between working with a bank and working with a mortgage broker?